 Interview

-• The interview is a 20 minute virtual interview via Thalamus.
-You will meet with both the Program Director and Section Chief/Associate Program Director.
-Morning and afternoon sessions are offered in an invitation sent via Thalamus.
-There will be a social hour with the current fellows the night before the interview.
-You will receive an invitation via email containing a zoom link from one of the fellows.
+The virtual interview format consists of two 20 minute interviews via Thalamus.
+One with the Program Director and/or Section Chief and one with a faculty member.
+There will be a social hour with the current fellows the week of your interview.
+You will receive an email from the IR Chief Fellow containing a zoom link for the social hour.

 Contact